Presented by Seminole Feeds

 Riding: Riders are mounted, and horses are ridden across the obstacles

 Gamblers Choice: The rules are different.
 You have 2 minutes to show your skills.
 Navigating the obstacles is all that counts.
 However, if a horse steps out with just one foot the obstacle does not count for a score.
 Each obstacle has a value which is given when show starts.
 You must be complete the obstacle before time expires or the score does not count.
-Used for the Finals.
+Used for the Sunday Jackpot.

 Table 1: Shows which levels can show in which division for both in-hand and ridden competitions except for Green Horse which is in-hand only.